 Several charging options are available.
 In some cases, a simple 120-volt plug-and-cord set using a standard outlet may be all you require.
 In other cases, you may want to purchase a faster Level 2 charger.
 Your EV dealer or manufacturer can help you make this decision.
 If you chose to install a Level 2 charging station, consult a licensed electrical contractor.
 As with all electrical upgrades, your county building department must approve plans and sign off when the installation is complete.
 More information on these topics is on our "Electric Vehicle Basics" page.

 The WattPlan for Electric Vehicles may help you better compare different electric vehicles with a conventional gas car.

-For residential service, the Hawaiian Electric Companies can only provide necessary service on the utility side of the meter.
+For residential service, Hawaiian Electric can only provide necessary service on the utility side of the meter.
 Please consult a licensed electrician for additional electrical work.

-Under a pilot project, the Hawaiian Electric Companies have installed public DC fast charging stations at sites which may best assist EV drivers and the commercial site.
-Interested commercial customers should contact the GoEV program at 808-543-4638 (GoEV) or GoEV@hawaiianelectric.com.
+Under a pilot project, Hawaiian Electric has installed public DC fast charging stations at sites which may best assist EV drivers and the commercial site.
+Interested commercial customers should contact the GoEV program at GoEV@hawaiianelectric.com or at one of the following:

 Any business can provide charging to customers or employees for a fee or as a service.
 If your business wishes to do so, please consult a licensed electrical contractor or contact the GoEV program at GoEV@hawaiianelectric.com or at one of the following:

 Yes, enrolling on a TOU rate does not change your NEM status.
 Any excess power you send from your renewable energy installation (like solar panels) will be credited to your account at the same rate you would pay if you took power from the grid at that time.
 Customers providing excess power under during the mid-day TOU-RI will be credited at the lower Mid-Day rate.